mkcjbantugon/Regression-Modeling-Case-Study/README.md

 ## Your Client
 The Cook County Planning and Development Department, responsible for the Chicago metropolitan area in the United States.

+## Requirement
+You must have Python installed in your computer in order to run the code.

+Download the jupyter notebook file "Bantugon_MKCJ_Complete Analysis.ipynb" (39 KB) to your computer.
+Run your terminal window to access jupyter notebook and go to the folder where you save the file and run.

 ## Analysis